 July 26, 2020

-- There are small duty teams for Saturday afternoons, Sundays and Wednesday evenings (please volunteer for a duty via the membership website).
+- There are small duty teams for Saturday afternoons and Sundays evenings (please volunteer for a duty via the membership website).

-- Groups of up to 6 boats may sail on the reservoir under the current off day rules outside of duty team cover.
+- Groups of up to 6 boats may sail on the reservoir under the current off day rules outside of duty team cover (multiple groups may sail at the same time).

 - Please come ready to sail as the changing rooms and clubhouse are closed (the toilets may be used 1 person at a time)